ALK222/Just-Travel-It/README.md

 # IS2
-Proyecto de IS2 (FDI UCM)
+Proyecto de IS2 (FDI UCM) hecho con java spring
-parida 1
-parida 2